dat4engr/py/pipelines/weather_app/README.md

 The Python app was made to collect weather data using the OpenWeatherMap API key from my location and save it to a json file for weather forecasting.
 The collected is stored to a data silo (JSON file) and data warehouse (Postgres).
 You can get the API key for free by registering.

 ### App requirements:
-Python >= 3.11.7, geocoder, pyowm, datetime, json, typing, configparser, psycopg2-binary, and OpenWeatherMap.
+Python >= 3.11.7, geocoder, pyowm, datetime, json, typing, configparser, psycopg2-binary, contextlib, logging, concurrent.features, functools, and OpenWeatherMap.